 Claude can analyze data, create visualizations, perform complex calculations, run system commands, create and edit files, and process uploaded files directly within the API conversation.
 The code execution tool allows Claude to run Bash commands and manipulate files, including writing code, in a secure, sandboxed environment.

-Please reach out through our feedback form to share your feedback on this feature.
+Reach out through the feedback form to share your feedback on this feature.

 The code execution tool is available on the following models: